vkola-lab/vkola-lab.github.io/_pages/research.md

 ## Research

 ---
+### Briefing on our research in Nature Medicine
+This [research briefing](https://doi.org/10.1038/s41591-024-03147-8) highlighted our recent research on an AI model for differential diagnosis of dementia.

+---
 ### Podcast on neurological research
 Listen to our discussion with [Newt Gingrich](https://en.wikipedia.org/wiki/Newt_Gingrich), former Speaker of the House on neurological research.
 Click [here](https://podcasts.apple.com/us/podcast/newts-world/id1452065072?i=1000632167791) for more details.